php-cache/documentation/docs/tagging.md

 # Implement cache tags

-*Note: Performance will be best with a driver such as memcached or redis, which automatically purges stale records.*
+*Note: You will find the best performance when using a driver that automatically purges stale records. e.g. Memcache(d) or Redis*

 ## Usage

-To use an implementation of PSR-6 cache that also implements the `TaggablePoolInterface` do like the following code.
+To use Tagging with your project, use a pool that implements the `TaggablePoolInterface`, and follow the code examples below.
 We create three cache items and store them in the cache with different tags.
 The order of the tags does not matter.

 ```php